 Christmas Island Outfitters Provided Equipment:

-There is no provided equipment or tackle, so please make sure to bring enough gear for the duration of your trip.
+There is no provided equipment or tackle, so guests need to bring all of the gear they need for the trip.
 For essential items, it is wise to bring backups where appropriate.

 Fast-action 8-weight rods are the gold standard for fly fishing for bonefish, capable of handling everything from lightweight flies to heavy lead-eyed patterns.
 They are light in hand while still providing enough backbone for the fish you will encounter at Christmas Island.
 It makes sense to bring two 8-weight setups for bonefish in case of breakage.